-Please complete the Justification Survey to address the district's plan for making progress in reducing the disproportionality in the above area(s).
+Please complete the Justification Survey, which is linked in the body of the email, to address the district's plan for making progress in reducing the disproportionality in the above area(s).

 If you have further questions, please contact me at caroline.misner@sde.ok.gov or 405-522-1677.
 Thank you for your assistance with this important matter.